Korbinians Kolleg

 With lectures by top-class scientists, politicians, artists, writers, business leaders, and philosophers.
 Korbinian Kohler invites all interested parties to attend lectures by scientists, artists, and writers.
 The sometimes controversial topics invite discussion.
-The program is led and moderated by Munich philosopher Prof. Dr. Wilhelm Vossenkuhl.
+Until the 2024/25 winter semester, the programme was led and chaired by the Munich philosopher Prof. Dr Wilhelm Vossenkuhl.
+Since the 2025/26 winter semester, the Korbinians Kolleg has been led and chaired by Prof. Dr Karsten Fischer, Academic Curator.

 “We want to give people food for thought that goes beyond everyday life and initiate a dialogue that will help us move forward as a society.”